ahmettoguz/monitor-prometheus/README.md

 <h2 id="intro">📌 About Project</h2>

-This project simplifies the deployment of Prometheus with pre-configured settings, including persistent data storage and integration with Traefik metrics for monitoring reverse proxy performance, cAdvisor, and node-exporter to monitor both containerized and system-level performance, all managed via Docker Compose.
+This project simplifies the deployment of Prometheus with pre-configured settings, including persistent data storage and integration with Traefik, cAdvisor, and node-exporter to monitor reverse-proxy, docker and system performance and metrics, all managed via Docker Compose.

 <br/>